-Finished the main construction phase of your self build and at bit of a loss when it comes to how to decorate?
+Have you finished the main construction phase of your self build and are at bit of a loss when it comes to interiors?
 Or maybe you’re in the planning stage, dreaming about bringing the details of your future home into fruition?

 Decor can be difficult, but it’s only fair to do your project justice after months of work and mountains of money.

 This handy guide outlines the latest trends and how you can incorporate your own, personal tastes into your scheme.
 Use these ideas separately or in combination to achieve the wow factor in your home decor.

 Forget minimalistic whites and greys – bold, brave colours are back in full force.
 Mix rich tones in contrasting hues to achieve an interiors scheme that makes a real statement.

 This open-plan living space benefits from the pop of colour provided by the moss-green sofas.

 Antony and Teresa Ralph’s colourful use of upholstery adds depth and warmth to the contemporary living area.

 A simple, yet clever technique that they incorporate throughout the home.

 This kitchen uses a bold hue to create a focal point in the room.